jqhoogland/rationalia-starter/LW/Posts/The ground of optimization.md

 chapter: null
 synchedAt: '2022-08-30T08:16:32.468Z'
 ---

-# The ground of optimization
+# The Ground of Optimization